mzpkdev/vibot/SECURITY.md

 ## Thank You

-Thank you for helping keep `vidbot` secure!
+Thank you for helping keep `vibot` secure!
 Responsible disclosure helps protect everyone using this project.